Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 - [x] Sanitize HTML code

 ### Bugs/Issues:
-- [ ] Import line breaks in user questions and search bar (Phind uses spaces as line breaks)
-- [ ] Too long file names can cause issues with OS or Git (cf. Reduce title length feature)
 - [ ] Make extension icon with transparent background
+- [x] Too long file names can cause issues with OS or Git (cf. Reduce title length feature)
+- [x] Import line breaks in user questions and search bar (Phind uses spaces as line breaks)
 - [x] Long user question are cut off in the middle so are not entirely exported
 - [x] Special characters in title are not correctly formatted (e.g. "\n" should be "\\n")
 - [x] Fix broken quotes links